 Yes, they’re likely to prescribe kegels, but solving the problem requires more than clenching, explains Maya Jocelyn, founder of Brooklyn’s Studio Maya.
 Activating your deep-core abdominals is essential to the trainer’s fitness method.
 “We work on the pelvic floor like any other muscle, to increase our ability to more powerfully engage it,” she says.

-The exercises she says can help head off stress incontinence involve strengthening the transverse abs (as opposed to the rectus abdominus, AKA six-pack muscles) in conjunction with the pelvic-floor muscles and diaphragmatic breathing.
+The exercises, she says, can help head off stress incontinence involve strengthening the transverse abs (as opposed to the rectus abdominus, AKA six-pack muscles) in conjunction with the pelvic-floor muscles and diaphragmatic breathing.
 One small new study published in the American Journal of Physical Medicine & Rehabilitation points to the moves doing the trick.
 Women with overactive bladder symptoms who did pelvic-floor-muscle exercises were found to reduce their symptoms by up to 69 percent.

 Seeking out a private session with a trainer who specializes in deep-core work—or at least going consistently to a class that focuses on these muscle groups—will be key.
 The good news?
 “People notice significant changes within weeks, definitely,” Jocelyn says.
 Which means you’ll have your look-at-me leggings back in rotation in no time.